snooppr/shotstars/README.md

 + **"Most-of-stars-month / Smallest-of-stars-month"** — The metric displays the calculation of two months in the entire history of the repository (the most profitable month by stars and the month with the least stars, mode / anti-mode).

++ **"Distribution-of-stars-by-month"** — Calculation of stars by month for the entire history of the repository (may include rare phenomenon: private stars, when the sum of all stars ≠ 'GitHub-rating'), coloring of the range of stars by quartiles (green: x > Q3); (yellow: Q1 <= x <= Q3); (red: x < Q1), The font size also decreases from Q3...Q1.
+Groups are not always arranged "3/6/3", for example, the groups of the "Shotstars" repository are arranged "3/4/5".
+The characteristic is calculated when the age of the repository is at least one month.

-+ **"Longest-period-without-add-stars"** — The metric displays the longest time span when no stars were submitted to the repository, i.e. every day in a row there were 0 stars (black bar).
++ **"Longest-period-without-add-stars"** — The metric displays the longest time span when no stars were submitted to the repository, i.e. every day in a row there were 0 stars (black streak).

 + **"Median-percentage-change"** — The metric reflects the average trend in stars (i.e. does not take into account sharp fluctuations in stars, such as fake stars or a sharp drop/popularity from the media), calculated as a percentage, the ratio of the last month to the penultimate month.
 Positive numbers are easy to interpret, negative ones are not.
 The simplest example: a user scans a repository at the beginning of January (in November, the repository received +30 stars, and in December, +60 stars), the metric will display "100%"; if everything was the other way around (in November, the repository received +60 stars, and in December, +30 stars), the metric will display "-50%" (not "-1~~00%"~~).
+The characteristic is calculated when the repository is at least two months old.

 + **"Average-change-in-fact"** — Unlike the "Median-percentage-change" metric, it reflects not the average trend, but the real state of affairs, i.e. the arithmetic mean and takes into account all fluctuations and dips in stars for the same period (the ratio of the last month to the penultimate month), but is calculated not in percentages, but in times and units (stars).
 Example: in November the repository added +30 stars, in December +60 stars, then the metric will display - "2 times (30 stars)" and vice versa, if in November +60 stars, and in December +30 stars, then the metric will display - "-2 times (-30 stars)".
+The characteristic is calculated when the repository is at least two months old.

 + **"Aggressive-marketing"** — The metric accepts the following values: "—"; "Low"; "Medium"; "High"; "Hard"; "Hard+". "—" means that the repository consistently receives or does not receive stars, without jumps, usually such repositories do not care about their popularity, are rarely/not mentioned in the media.
 "Low"; "Medium"; "High" — these repositories are repeatedly mentioned in the media, the movement of stars is uneven, they can attract hundreds of stars per day, the popularity of the repositories is high.
 "Hard" — frequent and frantic, uneven movement of stars, i.e. unnatural, the promotion of fake stars.
 "Hard+" — usually this is multiple promotion of fake stars in large quantities, i.e. more than once.
+The characteristic is calculated when the repository is at least two months old.

 + **"Fake-stars"** — The metric takes the following values: "Yes"; "Yes, multiple attempts to promote fake stars".
 In the first case, this could be a one-time, but large promotion of fake stars or regular promotion of stars little by little.
 In the second case, these are obvious and multiple promotions of fake stars.
+The characteristic is calculated when the repository is at least two months old.

++ **"New stars"** — New stars for the repository from the penultimate scan to the last scan.
+The characteristic is calculated based on the frequency of repository scans.
+For the graph, the actual parsing is calculated, i.e. the stars received for the entire history of the repository.

-+ **"GONE_STARS"** — The metric displays those users: who removed their stars from the repository; or deleted their account from the Github platform; or switched their profile to "private" mode - such a profile, like a deleted one, can lead to "404" by link, i.e. Github (not always) completely hides all user activity and their personal page, but such an account can conduct activity that is almost never displayed anywhere except by the account owner (for example, only reactions are displayed).
++ **"Gone stars"** — The metric displays those users: who removed their stars from the repository; or deleted their account from the Github platform; or switched their profile to "private" mode - such a profile, like a deleted one, can lead to "404" by link, i.e. Github (not always) completely hides all user activity and their personal page, but such an account can conduct activity that is almost never displayed anywhere except by the account owner (for example, only reactions are displayed).
+Gone stars for the repository for the period from the penultimate scan to the last scan.
+The characteristic is calculated based on the frequency of repository scans.

 + **"cross-users"** — The metric only displays those overlapping users that overlap in the scanned repositories relative to a specific scanned repository.